MIDISynth Wave File Generator

 MIDISynth is a musical synthesizer, otherwise known as a “Sequencer”.

-It reads files that follow the standard MIDI file protocol (an acronym that stands for Musical Instrument Digital Interface)
+It reads files that follow the standard MIDI file protocol (*.mid files)

 and synthesizes a musical output consistent with the musical performance described by the MIDI file.